-Note: CPE providers that are selling video or audio recordings of preapproved CPE activities should include instructions for RDs, and DTRs regarding how to obtain study group CPEUs.
+\Note: CPE providers that are selling video or audio recordings of preapproved CPE activities should include instructions for RDs, and DTRs regarding how to obtain study group CPEUs.

-Maximum CPEUs per 5 Years 50 for RDs, 35 for DTRs

-Description for Activity Log

-Activity Title (Area of Learning),

-Provider (Expert sponsor name),

-Date Completed, CPEUs Requested
+Maximum CPEUs per 5 Years 50 for RDs, 35 for DTRs Description for Activity Log Activity Title (Area of Learning), Provider (Expert sponsor name), Date Completed, CPEUs Requested

-Audit Documentation to Retain

-Sponsored Independent Learning

-Contract With Original Signatures
+Audit Documentation to Retain Sponsored Independent Learning Contract With Original Signatures

-Maximum CPEUs per 5 Years 50 for RDs, 35 for DTRs

-Title/Topic, Coordinator, Date Completed, CPEUs
+Maximum CPEUs per 5 Years 50 for RDs, 35 for DTRs Description for Activity Log Title/Topic, Coordinator, Date Completed, CPEUs Audit Documentation to Retain Certificate of Attendance/ Completion, or CPE Agenda/ Outline (Objectives, Date, Timeline, Coordinator)

-Certificate of Attendance/ Completion, or CPE Agenda/ Outline (Objectives, Date, Timeline, Coordinator) Provider Contact Information
+Provider Contact Information

-260.-465.
-Certification (For Consecutive Recertification Periods)
+260-651: Certifications

 The following certifications are approved by CDR for consecutive recertification periods (can be used to recertify in repeated recertification periods indefinitely).

-For approval, the program must be dietetics related, must require candidates to meet eligibility requirements and pass an examination to become certified initially, and must require certificants to pass an examination for recertification in order to remain certified.
-Refer to Appendix C, pages 13-16, for a list of approved certifications for consecutive recertification cycles and associated contact information.
+For approval, the program must be dietetics related, must require candidates to meet eligibility requirements and pass an examination to become certified initially, and must require certificants to recertify by passing an exam or by continuing professional education depending on the certification requirents/options.

-Certification Obtained, Provider,

-Date of Notification,

-CPEUs Requested

-Copy of document verifying date of issue and duration of certification,

-2 Available to DTRs also.

 Eligibility for CPE credit in a given cycle is based on date of notification of successfully meeting certification or recertification requirements.
 CPEUs can be awarded for qualifying certifications earned during the current 5-year recertification cycle and up to 6 months before your current recertification cycle.
-The date of completion of the certification can be either the date of notification of successful completion of the requirements for certification or the date of the examination required for certification.
+The date of completion of the certification can be either the date of notification of successful completion of the requirements for certification orthedateoftheexamination required for certification.
 You must complete the certification examination before May 31 of the last year of the recertification cycle.
-Notification of successful completion of the certification should be received by May 31 of the last year of the recertification cycle, so that you can record the certification on your Step 2: Activity Log before you finish and submit your Activity Log on May 31 to CDR for review.
-However, if you receive notification of successful completion by June 30 of the last year of the recertification cycle, you can record the certification on your Activity Log and finish and submit your Activity Log no later than June 30 to CDR for review.
+Notification of successful completion of the certification should be received by May 31 of the last year of the recertification cycle, so that you can record the certification on your Activity Log before you finish and submit your Activity Log on May 31 to CDR for review.
+However, if you receive notification of successful completion by June 30 of the last year of the recertification cycle, you can record the certification on your Activity Log and finish and submit our Activity Log no later than June 30 to CDR for review. number of CPEUs CDR now awards.